clay/clay-kiln/docs/inputs.md

 * **list** - The key `list` is where the value is the name of a list that Amphora knows about accessible via `/<site>/_lists/<listName>`.
 * **options** - an array of strings or objects (with `name`, `value`, and optionally `sites`)
 * **keys** passthrough option for Keen to specify keys for input objects, especially for use when you don't control the input shape, e.g. lists.
 Defaults to `{label: 'name', value: 'value'}`
-* **storeRawData** normally only the `value` of each option is stored, but with this option you can store the entire input object
+* **storeRawData** normally only the `value` of each option is stored, but with this option you can store the entire input object. note that this only works when `multiple` is false
 * **help** - description / helper text for the field
 * **attachedButton** - an icon button that should be attached to the field, to allow additional functionality
 * **validate.required** - either `true` or an object that described the conditions that should make this field required